 Four patterns we have been watching, roughly in the order we expect them to land.

 Worm-class compromises.
 A single maintainer takeover that spreads through that maintainer's other published packages, into the secrets used to publish them, and from those secrets to other maintainers' packages.
 Once one of these completes a self-replication cycle in a major ecosystem, the time between compromise and a meaningful percentage of the registry being affected is measured in hours.
 The npm registry's structure makes this particularly easy.
 We do not believe a worm of this class has been published yet.
 We believe one is in development.
 OIDC and trusted publishing abuse.
-The shift away from long-lived publishing tokens toward OIDC and trusted publishing was a real security improvement.
-It also concentrated trust in the CI workflow itself.
-Once an attacker has arbitrary code execution inside a workflow that has trusted publishing rights, they have publishing rights without ever touching a token.
-We have not seen this fully weaponized at scale.
-The economics suggest someone is working on it.
+Long-lived publishing tokens are clearly the wrong primitive.
+The ecosystems that haven't already moved off them are starting to, and the replacement most are converging on is workflow-bound OIDC.
+The improvement is real.
+It also concentrates trust in the CI workflow itself.
+Once an attacker has arbitrary code execution inside a workflow with publishing rights, they have publishing rights without ever touching a token.
+We have not seen this fully weaponized.
+The economics suggest someone will be working on it before the year is out.
 Cache poisoning as a primitive.
 The GitHub Actions cache is a per-repository key-value store reachable from any workflow that runs on a branch.
 Most teams treat cache contents as inputs to be trusted.
 They are not.
 A cache entry written by an untrusted workflow can be read by a trusted one.
 This has been a known issue for two years.
 It is still latent in approximately every CI configuration we audit.
-Slopsquatting.
-An LLM suggests a package name that does not exist.
-An attacker registers the name.
-A developer copies the suggestion into their dependency file.
+Hallucinated dependency names.
+Code-suggestion tools are entering the workflow at scale.
+The current generation will, with non-zero probability, suggest a package name that does not exist.
+Attackers will register the names.
+Developers will copy the suggestion into a dependency file.
 The attacker now has code execution in the developer's build, and by extension in the CI runner.
-Research from late 2025 found a 21 percent hallucination rate on open-source coding models.
-The base rate of attempts is going to climb with the deployment curve of AI coding assistants.
+We expect this class to grow with whatever the deployment curve of these tools turns out to be.
+We do not know the eventual base rate.
+We know the floor is greater than zero.Why this got worse

 Three structural reasons.